Sue Milburn, Senior Co-ordinator

 As the Senior Coordinator at Conwy Connect for Learning Disabilities, I manage develop and co-ordinate the activities of Conwy Connect by working in partnership with other agencies, organisations and individuals.
 I am responsible for attending meetings and feeding back information to Conwy Connect’s membership.

 I enjoy travelling especially to places nice and warm and have made a few visits to USA.
-I love to spend quality time with my husband to be, friends and family.
+I love to spend quality time with my husband, friends and family.
 I love music and dance and pottering about in my garden.

 Paul Carter, September 2013 – present